invest-composer/composer-trade-mcp/README.md

 1. Go to Claude > Settings > Extensions then click "Install Extension" and select `composer-trade-mcp.dxt`.
 1. Click "Install"
     - You can choose to add your [API Key](https://github.com/invest-composer/composer-trade-mcp?tab=readme-ov-file#getting-your-api-key) here for more advanced features but it's not necessary for backtesting.
 1. That's it.
 Your MCP client can now interact with Composer!
-Try asking Claude something like, "_Create and backtest a basic 60-40 strategy._"
+Try asking Claude something like, "_Find the Composer strategies with the highest alpha._"

 ## Quickstart with Cursor
 Use one of the following links depending on whether you want to use the MCP server with or without an [API Key](https://github.com/invest-composer/composer-trade-mcp?tab=readme-ov-file#getting-your-api-key).